Skip to main content

 Create a new remote server and select the S3 Compatible remote server type.

-The Hostname and Bucket are required, because they define which bucket Files.com will connect to, and the Authentication Information contains the credentials Files.com will use for connecting to the service.
+The Hostname and Bucket are required because they define which bucket Files.com will connect to.
+The Authentication Information contains the credentials Files.com will use for connecting to the service.

 Hostname and Bucket

 The Bucket name is the container where files are stored.
-The exact specification of the bucket name will depend on the exact server or software you are using that is S3 Compatible.
+The exact specification of the bucket name depends on the S3 Compatible server or software you are using.

-The Endpoint is the URL to your S3 Bucket (publicly accessible URL) that Files.com will connect to for your remote server.
+The Endpoint is the publicly accessible URL to your S3 Bucket that Files.com will connect to for your remote server.

 The Region setting specifies the cloud region of the bucket.
-This is an optional setting and should only be used if your bucket provides specific region information to be used for the connection.
-If in doubt, leave this setting blank when setting up the connection to your bucket.
+This setting is optional.
+Use it only when your bucket provides specific region information for the connection.
+If in doubt, leave it blank.

 Authentication Information

 Files.com uses an Access Key and Secret Key to authenticate requests, following the protocol established by AWS for S3.
-The process to generate the Access Key and Secret Key, as well as the exact permissions required will differ depending on the exact server or software you are using that is S3 Compatible.
+The process to generate the Access Key and Secret Key, and the exact permissions required, differ depending on the S3 Compatible server or software you are using.

 In general, Files.com requires full access to the specified Bucket.